 A studio is a small apartment, and an efficiency is usually smaller than a studio.
-Both are under 500 square feet, according to Apartmentratings.com.
-Apartment market research firm Pierce-Eislen goes a step further and defines a studio apartment as being between 350 and 425 square feet.
-The firm doesn't provide a specific size for an efficiency, but states that it is smaller than a studio.
+Both are under 500 square feet, but they can be as small as 300 square feet.
 Typically, both spaces combine the sleeping, living and kitchen areas, but have a private bathroom.

 Number of Occupants

 An efficiency or studio isn't the type of place you want to move to with a roommate or even with a partner.
 Since the space is small, it can become cramped easily if more than one person tries to live there.
 Either is ideal if you plan to live on your own.

 The limited features and size of an efficiency might be best if you aren't much of a homemaker and don't plan on hanging around your place a lot.
 A larger studio, or bachelor apartment, might be large enough for a couple to live in together and is usually preferable for people who enjoy preparing their own meals.